bwmarrin/dca/README.md

 ### What's here?

-This repository hosts the official specification for `dca` and a reference implementation.
+This repository hosts the official specification for `dca` and an example implementation of the DCA1 specification.

 ### Official Specifications
 * [DCA0 specification](https://github.com/bwmarrin/dca/wiki/DCA0-specification)